Montgomery Cricket Club Ground

 The ground was at the Montgomery Biscuit Factory, which was the largest employer in Sahiwal.
-The factory's owner, Basharat Shafi (1944–2011), who had played a first-class match for Multan in 1972 and was president of the Multan Cricket Association, developed the ground to a high standard.
+The factory's owner, Basharat Shafi (1944–2011), who had played first-class cricket for Multan in 1972 and was president of the Multan Cricket Association, developed the ground to a high standard.
 Apart from domestic matches, the ground also staged the only warm-up match of the Zimbabwean tour of 1996-97.

-While playing a first-class match at Zafar Ali Stadium in Sahiwal on their 1987-88 tour of Pakistan the England players were accommodated in the dormitories at the Montgomery Biscuit Factory, much to their displeasure.
+While playing a first-class match at Zafar Ali Stadium in Sahiwal on their 1987-88 tour of Pakistan, the England players were accommodated in the dormitories at the Montgomery Biscuit Factory, much to their displeasure.